circleci/circleci-docs/jekyll/_cci2/executor-types.md

 You can view the list of available images [here]({{ site.baseurl }}/2.0/configuration-reference/#available-machine-images).

-The following example uses an image and enables [Docker Layer Caching]({{ site.baseurl }}/2.0/docker-layer-caching) (DLC) which is useful when you are building Docker images during your job or Workflow. **Note:** Check our [pricing page](https://circleci.com/pricing/) to see which plans include the use of Docker Layer Caching.
+The following example uses an image and enables [Docker layer caching]({{ site.baseurl }}/2.0/docker-layer-caching) (DLC) which is useful when you are building Docker images during your job or workflow. **Note:** Check our [pricing page](https://circleci.com/pricing/) to see which plans include the use of Docker layer caching.

 {:.tab.machineblock.Server}
 ```yaml